hres/cfg-classification-service/README.md

 4. `mvn clean install`
 5. copy `target/cfg-classification-service.war` to `webapps` directory of [Tomcat 8.0 on HRES]

+## Configure MongoDB

+Copy and rename [mongodb.properties.template] to mongodb.properties

+`cp mongdb.properties.template mongdb.properties`

+Change the `host` and `port` properties in the mongodb.properties file in order to allow the Java API to connect to it.

 ## Confirm Service is Running

 Run [Test]